 Neil Patel has exact instructions on how to set that up here.

-Helpful resource: The Ultimate Guide to Organic SEO
+- More Helpful Reading: The Ultimate Guide to Organic SEO

 For starters, the data isn’t always 100% accurate.
 The free version of Google Analytics uses sampled data, so you’re not seeing everything that happens on your website.
 There is a margin of error on the numbers that you see, which can sometimes be misleading.